Chilwell Manor Golf Club

-A suspension of play for a dangerous situation will be signalled by 2 blows of the klaxon.
-All other suspensions will be signalled by 1 blow of the klaxon.
-In either case, resumption of play will be signalled by 1 blow of the klaxon.
+A suspension of play for a dangerous situation will be signalled by ONE PROLONGED NOTE of the airhorn (Klaxon).
+Play should be discontinued immediately and shelter sought.
+Resumption of play will be signalled by TWO SHORT NOTES on the airhorn

 Fallen Leaves and Icing- during autumn and winter months, leaves and icing on fairways can build up underfoot and render both soft and hard spikes inoperative, especially worn down spikes.
 To help prevent slips and falling accidents, players are advised to check and replace worn spikes in readiness for late season conditions.

 Fog- due to the potential risk of hitting other golfers, players are advised to take extreme care in playing shots in foggy conditions and are further advised that they are solely responsible in such an event.